sobri909/MGBoxKit/README.markdown

 All `MGBoxes` have a convenience `setup` method which is called from both `initWithFrame:` and `initWithCoder:`, thus making it a good location to apply any custom styling such as shadows, background colours, corner radiuses, etc. You should probably call `[super setup]` in here.

-Additionally you might want to override the standard `layout` method, if you have position adjustments you want to make, or if you want to perform some tasks before or after layout.
+Additionally you might want to override the standard `layout` method, if you want to perform some tasks before or after layout.
 You should almost certainly call `[super layout]` in your custom layout method.

 If your custom `MGBox` has a shadow, it's useful to adjust its `shadowPath` in the `layout` method, after `[super layout]`, because shadows without shadow paths make iOS cry.

+## The Difference Between 'boxes' and 'subviews'

+This distinction can present an occasional trap.
+When `layout` or `layoutWithSpeed:completion:` are called, the layout engine only applies `MGBox` layout rules to boxes in the container's `boxes` set.
+All other `UIViews` in `subviews` will simply be ignored, with no `MGBox` style layout rules applied (their `zIndex` will be treated as `0`).

+All `MGBoxes` that are subviews but are not in `boxes` will be removed during layout.
+Any `MGBoxes` in `boxes` that are not yet subviews will be added as subviews.

+So as a general rule of thumb: Put `MGBoxes` into `boxes`, everything else into `subviews`, then call one of the `layout` methods when you're done.
+As long as you stick to that, you won't get tripped up.

 ## MGLine